In this guide we will look at how to keep a meditation journal to track your practice.

 You’ll enjoy it even more if you combine it with these mindful writing exercises.

-Let’s discuss the benefits of mindful journaling and how to track your meditation practice.
+Let’s discuss how to keep a meditation journal to track your meditation practice.

-Benefits of Meditation Journals & Tracking Your Practice
+Benefits of Keeping A Meditation Journals & Tracking Your Practice

 Here are some of my favourite benefits of meditation journals.